 Our team comes from a variety of scientific, medical, and nonmedical backgrounds.
 We’ve come together to investigate how the kinds of disease-reversal which we and many forward-thinking physicians and patients have seen might be reliably demonstrated through controlled clinical trials.
 We hold that the kind of medicine we advocate is a necessary adjustment to widely-practiced evidence-based medicine.
 We seek to correct three primary shortcomings of EBM:

-- A literacy deficit that biases medicine towards symptom-managing drugs and away from addressing documented root environmental causes of chronic disease.
+- A bias towards symptom-managing drugs and away from addressing potentially resolvable environmental causes of chronic disease.

 - A naive understanding of decision analysis that leads to practically equating an optimal medical decision with using only “proven” therapies.

-Over many years, David experienced what it is to go from physician to physician and yet receive more harm than help.
-His mysterious lifelong health problems progressed to being life-threatening during grad school.
-On the verge of collapse, and with no other option, he dropped out of school and entered a world of unconventional medicine.
-It was a life-saving move.
-He discovered that he suffered from a multiple chronic infectious disease with it's many complications.
+On the verge of collapse and with no other option, David dropped out of school and entered a world of unconventional medicine, especially the chronic Lyme and associated diseases community.
+For the first time in his life, his health began to trend upward, rather than downward towards the certain death that mainstream medicine promised.
 He improved enough to go back to school and finish his MS in Industrial Engineering and Operations Research at UC Berkeley in 2009.
 Afterwards, he worked on and off as a biopharmaceutical manufacturing consultant.
 But mostly, he was occupied with improving his own health, studying medicine, and living in an ashram.
 Serendipitously, David played a part in helping a "terminally" bedridden cancer patient achieve durable remission using natural medicine.
 He soon found himself being solicited for health advice from many directions.
 Over the coming years, he saw symptoms and diagnoses disappear and life expectancies be dramatically exceeded.
-And as a result, David's disillusionment with much of modern medicine could only deepen.
-Gradually he came to the conclusion that there is only one way to bring about a dramatic change in medical thinking - and that is to produce a series of compelling clinical trials that substantiate an environmental model of chronic disease and a novel form of decision analysis that it implies.
+As such, the idiosyncrasies of modern medicine became all the more visible, and the disillusionment final.
+Gradually he came to the conclusion that the best way to bring about a dramatic change in medical thinking is to produce a series of compelling multi-interventional clinical trials that substantiate an environmental model of chronic disease and a novel form of decision analysis that it implies.
 With this vision, David founded EMR in 2017.
-He presently steps forward with the faith that a critical mass of demand for this line of research has been reached.
+He hopes to serve the critical mass of demand for this type of research.
 David lives in the San Francisco Bay Area.

 Board of Advisors